christeo2001/hackinscience/README.md

 # hackinscience

-Solutions for hackinscience.org could be found here Please try to solve the solutions first before referring to any of the given solutions here.
-All solutions found here are done by yours truly
-Hope this helps whoever
+Solutions for hackinscience.org could be found here \n Please try to solve the solutions first before referring to any of the given solutions here. \n All solutions found here are done by yours truly \n Hope this helps whoever \n
 Happy Coding! :)